ncstate/wordpress-template/README.md

 More than one source calendar feed can be provided; enter each URL/calendar ID on a newline.
 Your website will refresh the calendar feed every hour.
 By default new events are added as a draft and require human intervention to be published.
 The checkbox on the `Settings` page allows you to auto-publish new events from your calendar feeds.
 Visiting the `Events->Settings` page will manually refresh your feeds.

 ## Homepage Modules
-You can create your homepage from six different potential modules.
-These include:
+You can create your homepage from six different potential modules:

 * Body Copy
 * Callout